catherinewithac/catherineUXD-cms/site/content/_index.md

     timeslots on my personal time, when I am able to.
 I don't promise to have all the answers, but here's what I can offer:

-    -Knowledge about job market, negotiation, your role, building your profile in the organization

-    -UX leadership within your organization
+    Knowledge about job market, negotiation, your role, building your profile in the organization UX leadership within your organization

-    -In-house vs. consulting agency; small vs. large company

-    -Up-leveling you in the early stages of your UX career
+    In-house vs. consulting agency; small vs. large company Up-leveling you in the early stages of your UX career

     -Being a safe sounding board to discuss difficult questions you're facing as it relates to race and gender